 Hello and welcome to Lovejoy Montessori!

-I’m Lora McNamara, and I am honored to be the school’s owner-operator and to serve as the lead guide to our wonderful classroom community.
+I’m Lora McNamara, owner and operator of Lovejoy Montessori School, and the lead guide for our classroom community.

-I have always had a passion for education and consider myself to be a lifelong learner.
-I fell in love with the Montessori philosophy nearly 20 years ago while pursuing a degree in elementary education, and immediately knew that Montessori was the path I wanted to pursue.
-I quickly adjusted my studies to focus on human development—a key component of the Montessori education—and a few weeks after earning my bachelor’s degree, I headed to Seattle to start my Montessori journey.
+I bring over 25 years of experience working with children and have always had a deep passion for education.
+While pursuing a degree in elementary education, I was introduced to the Montessori philosophy and immediately knew it was the path I wanted to follow.
+I shifted my academic focus to human development—an essential foundation of Montessori education—and shortly after earning my bachelor’s degree, I went to Seattle to begin my Montessori training and professional journey.

-I’m a native to the Pacific Northwest and grew up in Seattle, Washington and West Linn, Oregon.
-Outside of the classroom, you’ll find me gardening, sewing, camping, discovering new crafts to dabble in, and spending time with family and friends—especially my husband Pat and our Lab mix, Gracie.
+I am a Pacific Northwest native, having grown up in Seattle, Washington and West Linn, Oregon.
+Outside of the classroom, I enjoy gardening, sewing, camping, exploring new creative projects, and spending time with family and friends—especially my husband, Pat, and our Lab mix, Gracie.

-I welcome any questions you may have and look forward to meeting you and your family!
+I look forward to meeting you and your family.

 Academic credentials: